 Notifiable Incidents

-WHS Act 2020 (WA) Part 3 ss.35-39 (harmonised).
-Death, serious injury/illness, dangerous incidents.
-Must notify WorkSafe WA immediately.
+WHS Act 2020 (WA) Part 3 ss.35-39.
+Covers death, serious injury or illness, and dangerous incidents.
+Notify WorkSafe WA immediately.

 Fire Safety